27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. Cantagua Hostel – best for female solo-travelers

-Cantagua Hostel comes with a beautiful interior design, super cool dorms, and a chill-out vibe you will enjoy.
+Cantagua Hostel comes with beautiful interior design, super cool dorms, and a chill-out feel you’ll enjoy.

-The staff is on top of the game, and the location is in Eixample, directly at Russafa.
-If you have read our introduction, we have mentioned Russafa and City Center are the best neighborhoods to stay in Valencia.
+The staff is on top of their game, and the location is in Eixample, right at Russafa.
+As we mention in our Valencia intro, Russafa and the City Center are the best neighborhoods to stay in.

-Cantagua Hostel is fantastic for its vibes, its cleanliness, location, and design.
+Cantagua is fantastic for its atmosphere, cleanliness, location and design.

 Book Cantagua Hostel here